By Gemma Tedaldi | Published: 8th March 2020 | Updated: 12th December 2024

 Getting to Innsbruck

 The nearest airport is Innsbruck Airport, also known as Flughafen Innsbruck, only 6 minutes by public transport to the centre of Innsbruck, or 1-hour walk.
 The nearest train station is Innsbruck Hbf which stops directly in the city centre.
-We visited Innsbruck during our campervan trip around Europe LINK, so actually drove through Austria to Innsbruck.
+We visited Innsbruck during our campervan trip around Europe, so actually drove through Austria to Innsbruck.
 It’s really easy to get to Innsbruck from all over Austria via the A12, A13, 171 or 182.

 Getting around Innsbruck